• Skip to primary navigation

 Whether you’re visiting your child’s regular pediatrician or rushing out the door to go to urgent care or the emergency department, bring the following items with you for an easier visit.

-For visits with your child’s primary care provider, you may also bring
+For visits with your child’s primary care doctor, you may also bring

 Parents are encouraged to try and make childcare arrangements for other children, especially during flu season.
 To avoid delaying potential testing, parents are not encouraged to give their child a snack or drink while waiting to be seen.